 Moving to Nevada

 As Nevada’s nickname, “The Silver State,” implies, its history has been a boom-bust cycle from the time of the Comstock Lode that built Virginia City, and on to the legalization of gambling that made Las Vegas.
 Modern Nevada has much to offer: from Lake Tahoe to Fire Valley, the Silver State’s residents still love excitement and don’t shy away from a challenge.
+If you’re moving to Nevada, read on for tips to help you prepare for your move.

 Nevada roads aren’t well maintained, and some highways can be isolated (Route 50 is nicknamed “America’s Loneliest Highway”).
 Listen to the radio for news updates and make sure to fill up on fuel at every service area, as there can be long stretches between gas pumps.
 Remember to bring plenty of water, a fully charged cell phone, a toolkit and a well-stocked first-aid kit with you on the road.